 The house survey costs you will be expected to pay will depend on the type of survey you decide on.
 Costs will also vary depending on the size of the property, the type, and also the location of the property that is being surveyed.

 It is worth getting quotes from several surveyors, as they will all charge different amounts.
-To help keep the cost down, commit to research online before accepting the first quote you are given.
+To help keep the house survey costs down, commit to research online before accepting the first quote you are given.

 Find a surveyor that is both cost-effective and highly rated.
-For an idea of the building survey costs for your homes buyer’s valuation, check out the figures below.
+For an idea of the building survey costs for your home buyer’s valuation, check out the figures below.

 House Survey Costs: What You Will Be Expected To Pay

 We break down the house surveys and the cost you can expect for each one.